William Menzies Alexander

 William Menzies Alexander (Shettleston, then in Lanarkshire, 12 May 1858 – Edinburgh 30 August 1929) was a Scottish medical and theological writer.
-He was Moderator of the General Assembly for the Free Church of Scotland for 1911/12.
+He was Moderator of the General Assembly for the Free Church of Scotland from 1911 to 1912.

 Life

 He was born in Shettleston on 12 May 1858, the son of John Alexander and his wife, Margaret Menzies.

 After graduating B.Sc. from the University of Glasgow in 1885 Alexander trained as a medical missionary and taught biology and chemistry at Wilson College in Bombay, before returning to Scotland to complete M.B.
 (1888), B.D.
 (1889) and M.D.
 (1891).
 He then returned to Bombay where he was examiner to the Technical College and the University of Bombay until he contracted an illness that permanently damaged his hearing.
 He returned to Scotland and was appointed Professor of the new Free Church College in 1904, teaching most subjects in the curriculum, including Hebrew.
 Later, he was moderator of the General Assembly in 1911.
 He obtained the degree of D.Sc. in 1919.

 He died in Edinburgh on 30 August 1929.
 He is buried nearby his home, with his wife, Agnes Campbell (1852–1933), in Morningside Cemetery, Edinburgh.
 His unusual polished black stone stands on an east–west path near the centre of the cemetery, towards its western end.